 The innovative DDPN allows students to earn both associate and bachelor's degrees in nursing in the same amount of time it typically takes to earn a bachelor's degree in nursing, and at a lower cost than most 4-year colleges.
+Students are eligible to take the National Council Licensing Exam (NCLEX-RN) after completion of their associate degree requirements.

-High school seniors apply simultaneously to both St. Joseph's College of Nursing and Le Moyne College by completing a Le Moyne College application, which serves as a joint application to both institutions.
+Apply simultaneously to both St. Joseph's College of Nursing and Le Moyne College by completing a Le Moyne College application, which serves as a joint application to both institutions.
 The decision to admit students considered qualified for the DDPN will be at the sole discretion of the appropriate admissions committee of each college.
 Progression of students to the second year of the DDPN at St. Joseph's College of Nursing will be decided prior to the fall semester of enrollment.
 Agreement on the number of students accepted each year into the DDPN will be at the discretion of the two institutions.